This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 The red-shaked Doucs will undoubtedly be the highlight of the workshop.
 We will work hard to take advantage of all the opportunities possible, travel to restricted parts of the peninsula and use local scouts to find the Doucs quickly and efficiently.
 The expert local guides will choose our subjects considering location, weather, light and the behavior of the specific familes.

-We will depart Danang on the morning of day 8 and fly to Vietnam's capital of Hanoi.
-We will then drive a few hours to our final shooting destination: Van long, where we will shoot the final species on the trip: the super-rare and critically endangered Delacour's Langur.
+We will depart Danang on the morning of day 9 and fly to Vietnam's capital of Hanoi.
+We will then spend a few hours in the car and on a ferry to get to our final shooting destination: Cat Ba Island, where we will shoot the final species on the trip: the super-rare and critically endangered Cat Ba Langur.

-The Delacour's Langur is a critically endangered species of lutung endemic to northern Vietnam.
-Numbering only 200-300 individuals, the largest (and possibly the only viable) surviving population is thought to live in Van Long Nature Reserve.
-They have a rather unique hairdo, and white sideburns, which make them look (at least in my opinion) very cool, albeit in a 50's kind of way.
+The Cat Ba Langur, also known as the golden-headed langur, is a critically endangered species of langur endemic to Cát Bà Island, Vietnam.
+It is among the rarest primates in the world, and possibly the rarest primate in Asia, with population size estimated at less than 80 individuals.
+They have a rather unique hairdo and hair color, which make them look (at least in my opinion) very cool, albeit in a 50's kind of way.
 Their babies are a striking orange color, which make them amazing photography subjects.

-We will spend 2 full days shooting the Delacour's langurs.
-As with the other locations, we have private access to restricted parts of the reserve, where the langurs are more likely to venture down from the cliffs they dwell in, looking for food.
-There's a good chance hat we will see groups of up to 12 individals, sometimes just meters away, depending on our level of discretion and on the monkeys' mood.
+We will spend 2 full days shooting the Cat Ba langurs.
+As with the other locations, we have private boat access to restricted parts of the reserve, where the langurs are traversing the almost-verticl cliffs with unparalelled agility and seemingly without fear.
+We will see the langurs in groups of up to 10 individuals, interacting, hugging and connecting to each other.

-After a morning/afternoon shoot in Van Long, we'll head to Hanoi airport for goodbyes and your flight home.
+After breakfast, we'll head to Hanoi airport for goodbyes and your flight home.
 We will reach the airport in the late afternoon or early evening.

-Physical Difficulty: Beginner+.
-We will not be hiking much to get to the wildlife, but the daily early morning and afternoon shoots might be a bit exhausting.
-You may miss a shoot now and then if you feel tired.
+Physical Difficulty: Beginner.
+We will not be hiking much to get to the wildlife, but the heat and humidity may be a bit tiring.
 Vietnam is a third-world country, but I have gone through everything necessary and spared nothing to make your stay as comfortable and as enjoyable as possible.

 Workshop Price Includes

 • Single room accommodations.
-Hotels vary in quality from basic (Cat Tien), through decent (Van Long) to fancy (Danang), but they are always at the best location to reach the wildlife..
+Hotels vary in quality from basic (Cat Tien), to fancy (Da Nang and Cat Ba), but they are always at the best location to reach the wildlife..

 • Breakfast, lunch and dinner throughout the workshop.

-• Travels in private, comfortable, 4X4 vehicles offering ample room for you and your photoraphy gear.
+• Travels in private, comfortable vehicles offering ample room for you and your photoraphy gear.

 • 2 domestic flights to reach our destinations quickly and comfortably.